 “Coro’s ICLP gave me the tools to advance my work in neighborhood-specific cultural production and become a better leader.
 The program connected me to a diverse network of professionals from all walks of life and various sectors that are defining the future of our city.”
-Gonzalo Casals (ICLP 2011) Vice President of Programs & Community Engagement, Friends of the High Line
+Gonzalo Casals (ICLP 2011) Director, Leslie-Lohman Museum of Gay and Lesbian Art

 “Coro provides a safe space for change agents in NYC.
 Through the Coro alumni network, I have met extraordinary people who will go above and beyond to advance the immigrant community of NYC.”
 Valerie León (ICLP 2013) Project Manager, NYC Department of Housing Preservation & Development